 Donald was a former member of the statewide Consumer Advisory Committee in California, Valley Mountain Regional Center Board of Directors, Olmstead Advisory Committee, California Memorial Project, and Self-Advocacy Council 6.
-Donald was dedicated to the empowerment of people with disabilities and expressed his experiences and dreams through his artwork Who helped with this report?
+Donald was dedicated to the empowerment of people with disabilities and expressed his experiences and dreams through his artwork

+Who helped with this report?

 We'd like to thank the 2010 members of the California Developmental Disabilities Consumer Advisory Committee.
 Their ideas helped make this report easy to understand!
 We'd also like to thank everyone who let us take and use their pictures.
 They helped make this report interesting.

 Michael Cornejo Tracey Mensch

 Marcia Dinkelspiel David Oster

 Joseph Flanagan Rene Rodriguez

 Krisi Franzone Pattie Simpkins

 Michelle Gordon Robert Taylor

 Sue Ann Hankensiefken Cindy White

 Lisa Krueger Eduardo A. Zapata

-3

 Are people getting the right services, and are they happy with them?

 Each year, we try to find out how people with intellectual and developmental disabilities and their families feel about the services they get.
 We use surveys to ask people all around the country, and each year we ask different people.
 States can use the answers to find out if people like their services.
 They can also compare across years to see if this is changing over time.

 The NCI Child Family Surveys are mailed to families in many states.
 States use the surveys to find out if families are happy with the services their children receive.

 Who answers the questions on a Child Family Survey?

 The questions on the Child Family Survey are answered by someone who lives with a child who gets services from the state (like a parent or other family member).
 Each time the state surveys families, a new group of families is asked to take the survey.

 How do we show their answers?

-This year, 198 families answered our Child Family Survey.
+This year, 961 families answered our Child Family Survey.
 Each page of this report shows their answers to a different question.

 We use words and figures to show the number of yes and no answers we got.
 Some of our survey questions have more than a yes or no answer.
-In fact, some ask people to pick: "always," "usually," "sometimes," "seldom," or "never."
+In fact, some ask people to pick: "always," "usually," "sometimes," or "seldom/never."
 For this report, we count all "always" or "usually" answers as yes.
 All others we count as no. (If you want to see the full range of answers separately, you can find those here: www.nationalcoreindicators.org.)

 We also use graphs to show the answers in percentages.
 Percentages go from 0% to 100%.
 Higher percentages mean that more people answered a certain way.
 For example, 90% means 9 out of 10 people answered the same way.
 Lower percentages mean that fewer people answered in a certain way.
 For example, 20% means 2 out of every 10 people answered the same way.

 Before you start reading...

-Remember, these questions were answered by someone who lives with the person receiving services and knows them well-usually a parent.
-So when we say "family member," that means the adult in the household who's receiving services from the state.
+Remember, these questions were answered by someone who lives with the child receiving services and knows them well-usually a parent.

+In this report, "child" means the child in the household who's receiving services from the state.
+"You" is the person who answered the question.
+The person who answers questions is not the person with a disability.

 There are also a few words in this report that can mean different things: